FTP-droid/Logger/README.md

 //Console log the array of logs of this logger.
 The array in this logger will contain one log. console.log(logger.getLogs());

 //Note that the third paramater is set to false.
-Consequently logs will not be saved to the logger. const logger2 = new Logger('This logger will not save its logs', true, false);
+Consequently, logs will not be saved to the logger. const logger2 = new Logger('This logger will not save its logs', true, false);

 logger2.INFO("This is the first log of this logger.");